hollycowart/CSS-intro-with-GitHub/assignment/README.md

 When you have tested everything and are satisfied with your HTML and CSS, save and close the two files in your text editor.

 Then go back to the top of this repo, where all files and folders are listed.
-Go into the folder named *git-commit-and-sync* and follow the instructions there.
+Go into the folder named *git_commit_and_sync* and follow the instructions there.